A Study of Romans 14

-Though Paul knew there was no salvation associated with circumcision (Galatians 5:2, 6), he nonetheless had Timothy, a preaching companion whose father was a Gentile, circumcised so as to not be offensive to potential Hebrew converts (Acts 16:3).
+Though Paul knew there was no salvation associated with circumcision (Gal.
+5:2, 6), he nonetheless had Timothy, a preaching companion whose father was a Gentile, circumcised so as to not be offensive to potential Hebrew converts (Acts 16:3).

 He knew there was no redemptive virtue in temple ceremonialism, yet he yielded to a purification ceremony in order to defuse a volatile situation in Jerusalem (Acts 21:26).
 That selfless act cost him four years in prison (Acts 24:27; cf. 28:30).
-The apostle openly affirmed his willingness to subordinate himself to those of lesser knowledge for the sake of their souls (1 Corinthians 9:19-23).
+The apostle openly affirmed his willingness to subordinate himself to those of lesser knowledge for the sake of their souls (1 Cor.
+9:19-23).
 What a man!

 In the foregoing sections of this article, I have attempted to set forth the principles enunciated by God’s great apostle in chapter 14 of the Romans letter.
 Sometimes, however, it is a far more difficult task to apply the divinely-prescribed principles to real-life situations in the modern world, but a spiritually-seasoned, studious effort must be exerted in the interest of truth.

 In this connection, I must say this.
-In far too many cases, Christian people do not want to exercise the personal study, and individual analytical prowess, so as to seek wise applications for the resolution of tense Christian relationships they encounter.
+In far too many cases, Christian people do not want to exercise the personal study and individual analytical prowess, so as to seek wise applications for the resolution of tense Christian relationships they encounter.

 Much too often, it is the case that they want to present the elders or a preacher with the “facts” of their situation, and have them hand down a decision — all neatly packaged.
 And when one urges them to take the biblical principles, and ferret out the applications in the best interest of all parties involved, they sometimes resist, occasionally lashing out at the one who seeks to help them grow in their study habits.

 In addition, there are not a few in the church who simply cannot tolerate any degree of flexibility among brethren with whom they do not share perfect agreement (and who ever does?).
-Rather, they are ever poised to “write up,” “mark,” and/or “disfellowship” any who does not measure up to their standard.
+Rather, they are ever poised to “write up,” “mark,” or “disfellowship” any who does not measure up to their standard.
 The professional “bounty hunter” cannot long survive if he is not on the trail of a victim.
 It is a sad state of affairs when a man is the happiest when he is flaying a brother in Christ.

 But let us pose a very real example that on occasion has confronted devout Christian brothers.